What is a Construction Retentions Policy?

-It is common in a construction contract that retention monies are retained by the Principal or the Main Contractor of a project as security to ensure the completed work remains defect free.
-These retention monies are generally held for a period of 12 months, to safeguard and provide a guarantee to the Principal (or Main Contractor) that adequate rectification works would be undertaken by the contractor should defects occur over the contract period.
+It is common in a construction contract that retention monies are retained by the Principal or the Main Contractor of a project as security to ensure the completed work remains defect-free.
+These retention monies are generally held for a period of 12 months, to safeguard and provide a guarantee to the Principal (or Main Contractor) that adequate rectification works would be undertaken by the contractor should defect occur over the contract period.

 The value of these retention monies may be as high as 10% of the contract price, forming a substantial part of a contractor or sub contractor’s receivables.
 We help these companies, where they need help the most: by protecting these assets against the risk of the Principal or the Main Contractor becoming *insolvent, and defaulting on payment of the retention monies withheld.

 Key drivers for stakeholders of a Construction Retentions Policy

 For Main Contractors / Principals